Find a CBT Therapist

 Understanding the ABCT Convention

-Clinical Round Tables.
-Discussions (or debates) by informed individuals on a current important topic directly related to patient care, treatment, and/or the application/implementation of a treatment.
-Examples of topics for Clinical Round Tables include (but are not limited to) challenges/suggestions for treating a certain disorder or group of patients, application of a treatment protocol or type of treatment to a novel population, considerations in applying CBTs to marginalized communities and/or minority groups.
-Some topics may be appropriate for either Clinical Round Tables or Panel Discussions, and authors are invited to use their judgment in making this decision.
+Some topics may be appropriate for either Clinical Round Tables or Panel Discussions, and authors are invited to use their judgement in making this decision.
 Clinical Round Tables are organized by a moderator and include between three and six panelists with a range of experiences and attitudes.
 The total number of speakers may not exceed 7.

-Panel Discussions.
-Discussions (or debates) by informed individuals on a current important topic that are conceptual in nature, rather than pertaining directly to clinical care.
-Examples of topics for panel discussions include (but are not limited to) supervision/training issues, ethical considerations in treatment or training, the use of technology in treatment, and cultural considerations in the application of CBTs.
-Some topics may be appropriate for either Clinical Round Tables or Panel Discussions, and authors are invited to use their judgment in making this decision.
+Some topics may be appropriate for either Clinical Round Tables or Panel Discussions, and authors are invited to use their judgement in making this decision.
 These are organized by a moderator and include between three and five panelists with a range of experiences and attitudes.
 The total number of speakers may not exceed 7.

-Poster Sessions.
-One-on-one discussions between researchers, who display graphic representations of the results of their studies, and interested attendees.
+One-on-one discussions between presenters, who display graphic representations of the results of their studies, and interested attendees.
 Because of the variety of interests and research areas of the ABCT attendees, between 1,200 and 1,400 posters are presented each year.

 Targeted and Special Programming